zedseven/Romanization.NET/Documentation/articles/supported.md

 ﻿# Supported Languages and Systems
 The goal of Romanization.NET is to provide a simple, extensive way to romanize widely-used languages as accurately as possible.

 Below is a list of all supported languages and systems, with explanations of caveats and limitations if necessary.
+Languages are ordered lexicographically.